This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 Camel Up is a chaotic and fun betting game where players place wagers on camels as they race around a pyramid-shaped board.
 It’s perfect for kids who love a mix of strategy and luck.
 In this game, players don’t control a single camel, but instead, they bet on which camel they believe will win each leg of the race or the entire race itself.

-Grown Ups will get a kick out of the game play this one at well, taking turns placing their bets, roll the dice to move the camels, or use their desert tiles to influence the camel’s movement.
-One of the game’s standout features is the stacking mechanic; when camels land on the same space, they stack on top of each other and move as a unit, creating unexpected changes in the lead that can drastically alter the race’s outcome.
+Grown ups will get a kick out of the game play in this one at well, taking turns placing their bets, rolling the dice to move the camels, or using their desert tiles to influence the camel’s movement.
+One of the game’s standout features is the stacking mechanic: when camels land on the same space, they stack on top of each other and move as a unit, creating unexpected changes in the lead that can drastically alter the race’s outcome.

 King of Tokyo